Russ Harvey Consulting - Computer and Internet Services

 Design Challenges

-Thankfully, with the separation of content and layout, we can make corrections as needed as techniques are invented to deal with these challenges.
+As you can imagine, there are some considerable design challenges involved.
+Thankfully, with the separation of content and layout, we can quickly make site-wide corrections as techniques are invented to deal with these challenges.

 Display Considerations